checkout page examples

 Amazon

-There are two order buttons on the page: one at the top for quick buying and another at the end for exploring options.
+The page has two order buttons: one at the top for quick buying and another at the end for exploring options.

 2. Away